Build vs buy AI - why your leadership does not understand either choice

 Then make your build vs buy decision.

-Because here’s what changes: When your VP of Operations understands how AI works, they can tell you whether an off-the-shelf solution will actually fit your workflow.
-When your Director of Customer Success has hands-on experience with AI limitations, they can specify what custom features would actually deliver value versus what sounds good in a requirements document.
+Something real shifts when you do this in the right order.
+When your VP of Operations understands how AI works, they can tell you whether an off-the-shelf solution will actually fit your workflow.
+When your Director of Customer Success has hands-on experience with AI limitations, they can specify what custom features would actually deliver value versus what just sounds good in a requirements document.
+The build vs buy decision becomes dramatically clearer when the people making it actually understand the technology.

 Fix that first.
 Then the build vs buy decision becomes obvious.